Help Sonny in his fight against Batten disease

 Some mornings Sarah wakes up afraid he won't wake up.

-They are being guided by specialists in Brisbane.
-But the wait for a specific genetic name is long, and every day in between is devastating and terrifying.
+They are being guided by wonderful specialists in Brisbane, and they trust them completely.
+But this road is devastating, and every day is both precious and terrifying.

 They are doing everything they can to hold him, love him, and give him the most beautiful life possible, no matter what comes.